AlienatedSoftware/Aidans-Arcade/README.md

 - Originally, there was a real graphical designed logo for this project.
 However it became groundbreaking when it came to the matching game, as the way the matching game works, its coded to be played around with images as the matching cards, however, this became problematic as the code would glitch and act as if the logo was one of the potentional card matching images, along side the real cards.
 This caused the logo to be replaced with a card, and broke the navbar completely.
 To fix this, a simple logo replacement was put into use, with an icon from fontawesome, instead of an image logo.

 **Flappy Game Bug**
 - This is by far the most complicated JS code I have done, there were a lot of problems along the way when it came to responsiveness.
+Due to the useage of bootstrap, I was unable to fully fix the collision of the player in the game, instead it's hitbox is a little offset by a few pixels, causing the player to clip through the top of the border and not even being able to touch the bottom without the collision code triggering.
+To fix this I would have to rid all of the bootstrap elements and have a complete plain page for the game.
+But I chose to keep it's bootstrap design over no design as it is only a minimal glitch that players could adapt to.

+- Also with the use of random generation, this damages user experience as when the page is loaded, the player may or may not instantly hit an obstacle.
+Because of the limits of my knowledge and the use of math functions, I was unable to prevent this.
+If I were to prevent this, I would have to manually place in the obstacles myself, which would also damage replayiblity as the players are greeted with the same path over and over.

+- Another bug I found with responsive design, is that the game is broken on small handheld devices like the iPhone 5.
+It is not possible for me to allow reponsive .JS code in my capibility as of the time writing this.
+So what will happen if the game is played on an iPhone 5, is the player will not collide with the bottom of the canvas, and the holes in the obstacles could be generated off screen.
+To prevent this, a heads up will be given to the user once they click on the game to begin playing.

 [Back to top](#Aidan's-Arcade)
 ***